GPA

 Streaming — "where's the anomaly?" with the chat

 Horror streams often lean on loud scares; here the draw is fine detail on screen.
-Clips and vertical video spread fast across JP, EN, and Asian platforms.
-GPA's "popular on stream" tag reflects that watchable structure.
+Failures are obvious — a snap to Exit 0 needs no explanation — and viewers can hunt alongside the streamer.
+Short runs suit clips and vertical video across JP, EN, and Asian platforms.

 Not a one-month fad — "Exit 8-like" as genre shorthand